Custom Query Guide

 Setting Up a Custom Filter

 In your post widget assign a unique Query ID under Content > Query > Query ID.
-This ID connects your widget with your custom query filter.
+This ID connects your post widget with your custom query filter.
 It is useful when you need a greater control over the post widget’s query, besides the available options.

 Using the Custom Filter